-Welcome to my Aztec Clay Mask review, a super-hyped-up product that has an overwhelming number of reviews on Amazon which I know that many of you like (and even recommend) this product, but I personally have a bone to pick with this product.
+Welcome to my Aztec Clay Mask review, a super-hyped-up product that has an overwhelming number of reviews on Amazon which I know many of you like (and even recommend), but I personally have a bone to pick with this product.

 - Do you have acne-prone skin?
 This mask is NOT for you!

 - Do you have dry skin?
 This mask is NOT for you!